scando1993/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

 ##### Downlink Data Converter

-For sending Downlink messages from the Thingsboard to the OPC UA node, we need to define a downlink Converter.
+For sending Downlink messages from the Pacificsoft to the OPC UA node, we need to define a downlink Converter.

  In general, the output from a Downlink converter should have the following structure: